Exploiting the Asymmetric Uncertainty Structure of Pre-trained VLMs on the Unit Hypersphere: Experimental Protocol

 \subsection{Adapter architecture}

-The text adapter is implemented as a three-layer perceptron that takes the output of a pre-trained text encoder as its input.
-It consists of two hidden layers, each with 512 dimensions and activated by the $\operatorname{ReLU}$ function, followed by an output layer that has the same dimensionality as the input, and no activation function.
-Batch normalization is applied to all layers to stabilize training.
+The text adapter is implemented as a four-layer perceptron that takes the output of a pre-trained text encoder as its input.
+It consists of two hidden layers, each with 1024 dimensions and activated by the $\operatorname{ReLU}$ function, followed by an output layer that has the same dimensionality as the input, and no activation function.
 The un-normalized output of the final layer, denoted as $z^\prime_t$, is decomposed into $z^\prime_t = \kappa \mu_t$, where the vector $\lVert \mu_t \rVert= 1$ and the scalar $\kappa > 0$, serving as the parameters for either vMF or PS distribution.
 The temperature parameter in the InfoNCE objective function is trainable.

 Other adapters (ProbVLM, $\text{PFE}^\star$ and $\text{PCME++}^\star$) share identical architectures as three-layer perceptron, with different number of outputs for the last layer due to the inherent different parameterization in the methods.